Custom-Elements/glg-localize/README.md

 ## Features
 * presents the user with a language selection GUI
 * automatically persists selection to the browser's local storage
-* automatically selects language to display based on previously selected preference else browser language header
+* automatically selects language to display based on
+  * 1. previously selected preference
+  * 1. language stored in dbo.person_language table
+  * 1. browser language header

 ## Styling